A call to align our will to God's.

 "Can two walk together, except they be agreed?"
 (Amos 3:3)

 Yet, do we fully understand what it means to walk with God?
 A life of unbroken worship is only possible when we walk in agreement with Him.
-To walk with God, we have to align our will to His, to release distractions, and to seek to please Him.
+To walk with God, we must align our will to His, release distractions, and seek to please Him.